 Amazon S3 buckets are a common way to store large amounts of data.
 If you have created an S3 bucket with Amazon, Looker will let you send data to it directly.

-You can immediately send data from an Explore, Look, or dashboard to your Amazon S3 bucket using the Send option from the gear menu of an Explore, Look, or dashboard.
+You can immediately send data to your Amazon S3 bucket from an Explore, a Look, or a dashboard using the Send option.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately, without having to save the query to a dashboard or a Look.

 Naming Your Delivery